azavadil/adprChlg/readme.txt

 Memoization isn't used for unexplored tiles because the unexplored frontier is constantly changing.

 The ants can operate in a world of any size.
 It wasn't clear from the challenge specification if the world would always be a fixed size.
-Therefore, I implemented the program so the ant's internal map can resize as required.
+Therefore, the program is implemented such that the ant's internal map can resize as required.

-Finally, because my Java wasn't strong at the time, I implemented the challenge in Python which required writing both the AI for the ant and the testing framework that interacts with the ant API.
+Finally, because I was relatively weaker in Java at the time, I implemented the challenge in Python.
+This required writing both the AI for the ant and the testing framework that interacts with the ant API.
 I stayed consistent with the API specified by the challenge except except that I allow the simulation to directly access the ant objects for dropoff() and gather().